Acris/docker-shadowsocks-libev/README.md

 # Shadowsocks-libev Dockerfile
-This Dockerfile builds an image with the [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev/) and [simple-obfs](https://github.com/shadowsocks/simple-obfs).
-Based on Arch Linux image.
+This Dockerfile builds an image with the [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev/) and [simple-obfs](https://github.com/shadowsocks/simple-obfs), based on Arch Linux image.

 Current version:
 - shadowsocks-libev: 3.0.5